Vilcosia/Automation/README.md

 Build the solution to restore dependencies.
 Run the test script.
 Report
-The test script can generate a report of the test run using a logging framework such as log4net or NLog.
-You can configure the logging framework to log test steps, results, and any errors encountered during execution.
+The test script can generate a report of the test run using Extend Reports.
+You can use extent report for test steps, results, and any errors encountered during execution.
 Ensure that the log file is easily accessible and includes timestamps for each entry.